Bronze inkwell from the beginning of the 20th century

 Description

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the popular Biedermeier style prevailed.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which introduced significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
-This is ultimately vital for buyers, as the market is flooded with many forgeries.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details